mikeal/block-box/README.md

 This provides a means of exchanging verifiable claims about many hash references at once, and the index itself is held and serialized in a high performance Set().

+## `aggregate-digest`

+* `code`: TBD
+* only appears as a `codec`

+This is the result of a recursive Set() merge of all `block-box`es in a BOX encoded as a DIGEST with referent BLOCK offsets and lengths in the BOX.

+It includes all DIGESTs appearing in all recursively encoded BOXes in the BLOCKS section.